0u812/sbnw/readme.md

 ## How to compile the library

  * Install the latest version of <a href="http://sourceforge.net/projects/sbml/files/libsbml/">libSBML</a> or build it from source (tested with 5.6, 5.8, 5.10, 5.11).
- * **NOTE**: If you install a pre-built binary of libSBML then you must compile SBNW with the same version of Visual Studio as used to build libSBML (2010 at the time of writing).
+ * **NOTE**: If you install a pre-built binary of libSBML then you must compile SBNet with the same version of Visual Studio as used to build libSBML (2010 at the time of writing).
  * Clone the latest revision of the <a href="https://github.com/0u812/sbnw">master branch</a> to Documents\sbnw via git.
 In the Documents folder, run `git clone https://github.com/0u812/sbnw.git`
  * Download and instsall <a href="http://www.cmake.org/">CMake</a> (compatible with major version 2 or 3).
  * Open CMake and select Documents\sbnw as the source directory.
  * Select Documents\sbnw-build (or choose a directory at will) as the build directory.
  * Click configure & generate via CMake, choosing a generator that matches the required configuration (32-bit x86 is recommended on Windows; on Linux the default generator is sufficient).
  * Using CMake, set the `LIBSBML_DIR` variable to point to the directory where libSBML is installed/downloaded.
 Click configure & generate again.
- * **NOTE**: In order to statically link to libSBML, specify `SBNW_LINK_TO_STATIC_LIBSBML=ON`.
+ * **NOTE**: In order to statically link to libSBML, specify `SBNet_LINK_TO_STATIC_LIBSBML=ON`.
 Otherwise, the libSBML DLLs must be in the PATH to run any compiled code.
  * On Windows, open the generated .sln in Visual Studio, and change the configuration to "Release"; on Linux/Mac simply run make -j4 install from the build directory.
  * *(This step was previously used to instruct the user to set the MSVC runtime library.
 It is now set automatically through CMake.
 This placeholder serves as a reminder in case this solution breaks at some point.)*
  * **Windows Specific:** In Visual Studio, right click on the INSTALL target and select build.
-SBNW will be installed to the location stored in CMAKE_INSTALL_PREFIX (ensure your user has write access).
+SBNet will be installed to the location stored in CMAKE_INSTALL_PREFIX (ensure your user has write access).

 ## Using the Tellurium Plugin